openEOPlatform/documentation/federation/index.md

 If available pre-processed collections are not sufficient, there is the possibility to perform ARD processing on demand with SNAP respectively FORCE.
 This may again result in additional costs for processing and storage.

+Currently most processes are only available for Level-2 data.
+Only the ARD processes can be executed on Level-1 data.
+Also only either ARD processes **or** "standard" processes can be used in one process graph.
+Combining both types of processes is not yet supported.
+One option to nevertheless achieve a combination of process types is to run ARD on Level-1 data save the results of the job, and then in a second job load results and perform additional computations.

 ## Processes